How Busy Hospitals Can Increase Patient Flow: 7 Tips

 Be sure every staff member in the hospital is taught time management techniques.
 Time management is the process of planning how one uses their time to increase efficiency and productivity.
 Everyone, from receptionists to physicians, can benefit from improving their time management skills.

 For example, hospital leaders might emphasize the importance of using technology to save time.
 Hospitals might introduce new technology, such as RTLS, to help staff members manage their time better.
-It's crucial to train staff on how to use new technologies and give them the time and support they need to use these tools effectively.
+Training staff on using new technologies and giving them the support they need to use these tools effectively is crucial.
 Here's how hospitals can help staff embrace changes that improve time management:

 - Let the staff know ahead of time so they can prepare for the new technology and the change in their routine.